airbnb/synapse/README.md

 * [`discovery`](#discovery): how synapse will discover hosts providing this service (see [below](#discovery))

-The services hash *should* contain a section on how to configure the routing/discovery component you wish to use for this particular service.
+The services hash *should* contain a section on how to configure the routing component you wish to use for this particular service.
 The only choice currently is `haproxy`: